 Sarah Jane Marsh has taught American Revolution history in elementary and middle school.
-Like Thomas Paine, Sarah attempted several adventurous careers (zoo-keeping, dolphin training, and firefighting) before settling into writing.
-She has an MBA from the University of Vermont and
+Like Thomas Paine, Sarah attempted several adventurous careers (zookeeping, dolphin training, and firefighting) before settling into writing.
+She has an MBA from the University of Vermont and the New Yorker and the Wall Street Journal.
+Edwin has also illustrated a number of children's books.

-About The Illustrator
+About the Illustrator

-Edwin Fotheringham grew up in Sydney, Australia, and attended the University of Washington School of Art in Seattle, where he currently lives.
+Edwin Fotheringham grew up in Sydney, Australia, and attended the University of Washington School of Art, in Seattle, where he currently lives.
 He began his career as an illustrator working on a variety of projects, from CD covers to Neiman Marcus print ads.
 Other clients include